strojure/ring-control/README.md

 - Response flow:
     - handler −> `:inner` −> `:leave` −> `:outer`.

-Such configuration allows to distinguish between request/response only middleware, control order of application more easy and naturally comparing with standard usage of ring middlewares.
+Such configuration allows to distinguish between request/response only wraps, control order of application more easy and naturally comparing with standard usage of ring middlewares.

-Middleware functions should be associated with symbols (and additional convenient type aliases) using `middleware/set-handler-fn`, `middleware/set-request-fn`, `middleware/set-response-fn` functions to be referred in configuration:
+The wraps should be tagged with symbols (and optionally with convenient type tags) using `config/as-wrap-handler`, `config/set-request-fn`, `config/as-wrap-response` functions to be referred in configuration:

 ```clojure
 {:enter [`enter1